 Is HLTAID004 only for education and care setting first aid?

-Real First Aid courses are progressive and cumulative, but also industry specific.
+Real Response courses are progressive and cumulative, but also industry specific.
 HLTAID004 course attainments are relatable to all first aid and CPR emergency scenarios, with the inclusion of additional instruction specifically related to education and care settings.
 Considerations include:

 - Procedures for creating and maintaining a safe care environment

 - First aid, CPR and anaphylaxis practices that satisfy national law